What Support Can You Get in Secondary Education?

 Your school will be able to offer you advice, support and guidance about choosing your options and your Designated Teacher will also be able to help you with this.

-Most 16 and 17 year olds already choose to carry on their education past Year 11.
-The Government has changed the law so that everyone has to carry on with some kind of education or training until their 18th birthday.
+Most 16 and 17 year olds choose to carry on their education past Year 11, but everyone has to carry on with some kind of educational input or training until their 18th birthday, even if they are working.

 Staying in education doesn't have to mean staying in school, and there are a number of options you can choose: